Drew72-ita/UTXOscope/README.md

 python3 UTXOscope.py

-Default parameters (hit enter at every request) are tuned for visualizing a price range around $80,000 ± 6% on a standard 80x24 terminal window.
+Default parameters (hit enter at every request) are tuned for visualizing a price range around $80,000 ± 6% on a standard 80x24 terminal window, starting from 70 blocks in the past to fill the screen.
 Alternatively, it is possible to explore historical price dynamics by specifying a starting block and custom parameters.

 ## Example